Adaptation and the nature of the food in the birds

 The birds which feed on the meat (the predatory birds) have a structural adaptation such as the hawks and the vultures.
 They have strong and sharp crooked beaks to tear the prey’s flesh.

-The predatory birds have four fingers ending with strong and sharp claws, three anterior (front) fingers and one posterior (back) bendable to firm pouncing the prey.
+The predatory birds have four fingers ending with strong and sharp claws, three anterior (front) fingers, and one posterior (back) bendable to firm pouncing the prey.

 The birds that feed on the shallow water worms and snails have a structural adaptation such as the heron and the hoopoe.

-Heron has long thin beak to pick up the worms and the snails, It has long thin legs ending in thin fingers to walk in the existence of the water.
+Heron has a long thin beak to pick up the worms and the snails, It has long thin legs ending in thin fingers to walk in the existence of the water.